maxwelladapoe/jobs233/README.md

 ## Jobs233

 Jobs is an online portal for freelancers.
-It's main Goal is to connect freelancers in Africa to available projects in Africa Currently open sourced, It's built with Laravel and vue.js
+Its main goal is to connect freelancers in Africa to available projects in Africa.
+Currently open sourced, It's built with Laravel and vue.js

 ## Contributing
-To contribute to this dream, You can simply send me a mail maxwelladapoe@wearepoe.com
+To contribute to this, You can simply send me a mail maxwelladapoe@wearepoe.com

 ## Setup
 To set up